hudson155/kairo/limber-backend/README.md

 │              common:exception-mapping module).
 ├── finder: The finder interface, related interfaces, and supporting classes │           (see the common:finder module).
+├── permissions: Defines permissions for the entire app, including account │                roles and both org-level and feature-level granular │                permissions (see the common:permissions module).
 ├── rep: Base classes representing HTTP request and response bodies (see the │        common:reps module), including errors (see the │        common:exception-mapping module).